Eurovision Young Musicians: Participation

-Broadcasters from forty-two countries have participated in the Eurovision Young Musicians since it started in 1982.
+Broadcasters from forty-two countries have participated in Eurovision Young Musicians since it started in 1982.
 Of these, eleven have won the contest.

-As of 2024, Eurovision Young Musicians has had the most "one-and-done" participants of any continuous Eurovision event that has run for more than two years, along with Eurovision Young Dancers.
-No fewer than eight countries have made only one appearance at the event prior to withdrawing (Albania, Bosnia and Herzegovina, Bulgaria, Georgia, Lithuania, Moldova, North Macedonia and Serbia and Montenegro).
+As of 2026, Eurovision Young Musicians has had the most "one-and-done" participants of any continuous Eurovision event that has run for more than two years.
+No fewer than nine countries have made only one appearance at the event prior to withdrawing (Albania, Bosnia and Herzegovina, Bulgaria, Georgia, Lithuania, Moldova, North Macedonia, Serbia and Montenegro and Turkey).
 Comparatively, there have been two (Serbia and Montenegro and Switzerland) for the Junior Eurovision Song Contest, and one (Morocco) for the flagship Eurovision Song Contest.
-It also has one case of a country withdrawing after winning the previous edition, which happened when Russia withdrew from the planned and later cancelled 2020 contest, along with 2022 where Russia was banned from entering); there was also one instance each at Eurovision Young Dancers (Ukraine withdrawing from the 2005 edition) and the Eurovision Song Contest (Israel withdrawing from the 1980 edition).
+It also has two cases of a country withdrawing after winning the previous edition, which happened when Russia withdrew from the planned and later cancelled 2020 contes (along with 2022 where Russia was banned from entering) and when Austria withdrew from the 2026 contest; there was also one instance each at Eurovision Young Dancers (Ukraine withdrawing from the 2005 edition) and the Eurovision Song Contest (Israel withdrawing from the 1980 edition).

 It was the first EBU event to include a large number of former Soviet states and Warsaw Pact member states, many of whom debuted in the Young Musicians prior to their Eurovision Song Contest debut (including the Czech Republic, Hungary, Latvia, North Macedonia, and Poland).